Gaza now a 'graveyard' for thousands of children: UN

 PHOTO

-The Gaza Strip has become a graveyard for thousands of children, the United Nations said Tuesday, as it feared the prospect of more dying of dehydration.
+The Gaza Strip has become a graveyard for thousands of children, the United Nations said Tuesday, fearing more may die of dehydration.

-Israel has heavily bombarded Gaza since Hamas gunmen stormed across the border on October 7, killing 1,400 people, mostly civilians, and kidnapping at least 240 others, according to Israeli officials.
+Israel has heavily bombarded Gaza since Hamas gunmen stormed across the border on October 7, killing 1,400 people, mostly civilians, and kidnapping at least 240 others, including children, according to Israeli officials.

-The health ministry in the Hamas-run Gaza Strip said the strikes have killed more than 8,500 people, mainly civilians.
+The health ministry in Hamas-run Gaza said the strikes have killed 8,525 people, mainly civilians and including more than 3,500 children.

-The UN children's agency UNICEF said there was a risk that the number of child deaths directly from bombardment could become eclipsed.
+The UN children's agency UNICEF said there was a risk that the number of child deaths directly from bombardment could be eclipsed.

-"Our gravest fears about the reported numbers of children killed becoming dozens, then hundreds, and ultimately thousands were realised in just a fortnight," UNICEF spokesman James Elder said in a statement.
+"Our gravest fears about the reported numbers of children killed becoming dozens, then hundreds, and ultimately thousands were realised in just a fortnight," UNICEF spokesman James Elder said.

 "Gaza has become a graveyard for thousands of children.
 It's a living hell for everyone else."